Can menopause cause headaches?

 Simply and unfortunately, yes it can.
 Let’s talk about why it causes headaches, and what you can do about it.

 Another factor that can lead to headaches during menopause is dehydration.
 Your brain needs to stay hydrated, with enough glucose and blood flow to really function properly.
 As blood flow can be affected by the lower hormone levels that come with menopause, your brain is more prone to dehydration.
 This can especially be the case if you’re not staying well hydrated and taking in enough electrolytes.
-Sometimes, you don’t even notice that you’re having an issue because you don’t feel thirsty, resulting in your body not enough water to stay well hydrated at the cellular level.
+Sometimes, you don’t even notice that you’re having an issue because you don’t feel thirsty.
+This results in your body not having enough water to stay well hydrated at the cellular level.

 Sinus headaches can also be an issue during menopause.
 The reason for that is increased inflammation of the nasal passages and sinuses.
-As your hormone levels decrease in perimenopause, when progesterone is lower and estrogen is a little more dominant, there may be swelling in your sinuses, which can cause pressure headaches.
+As your hormone levels decrease in perimenopause, when progesterone is lower and estrogen is a little more dominant, there may be swelling in your sinuses.
+This can cause pressure headaches.

 So what can you do about menopausal headaches?
-Balancing out your hormones is one of the top ways to deal with menopausal headaches because they are being caused by your depleting hormone levels.
-Hormone Replacement Therapy (HRT) can be helpful, but your HRT needs to be perfectly fitted to you, or you may actually get more headaches.
-Making sure you’re eating a nutrient-rich, plant-based diet, getting enough water, and not drinking too much alcohol can also help to avoid these menopausal headaches.
+One of the top ways to deal with menopausal headaches is to balance out your hormones.
+The headaches are caused by your depleting hormone levels.
+Hormone Replacement Therapy (HRT) can be helpful, but your HRT needs to perfectly fit you or you may actually get more headaches.
+Make sure you eat a nutrient-rich, plant-based diet, get enough water, and don’t drink too much alcohol.
+This can also help to avoid menopausal headaches.